rivancic/gradle/binary-plugin/binary-plugin-gradle-plugin-portal/README.md

 In order to prepare the project for publishing it to Gradle Plugin Portal you have to make sure you add following configuration:

 1) Make sure you have a Gradle Plugin Portal account, which can be set up at a [login/registration page](https://plugins.gradle.org/user/login), and create key and its secret for the API access.
+   Alternatively to creation of API keys manually you can later use gradle   login task that will guide you through the process of setting up keys.

 2) Save Gradle Plugin Portal key and secret to `~/.gradle/gradle.properties`: